Acoustic transparency and absorption in dense granular suspensions

-Unexpectedly, however, a closer examination revealed a striking feature: the frequency content of the ballistic pulse is significantly lower than that of the coda.
-This indicates that the medium exhibits strong dispersion (frequency-dependent attenuation caused by multiple scattering), resulting in a clear separation of the ballistic and scattered components not only in time, but also in frequency - a distinction clearly visible in the spectral domain [see Fig.~\ref{fig:figure1}(b)].
-A comparison with the reference signal transmitted through water further highlights how propagation through the suspension enhances the low-frequency content of the ballistic wave relative to that of the incident pulse.
-A somewhat similar behavior was observed by Jia et al. in the late 1990s in dry granular media \cite{PhysRevLett.82.1863}, though the underlying physics is fundamentally different: in dry packings, ultrasound propagates through the heterogeneous network of grain contacts.
+A somewhat similar behavior was observed by Jia et al. in the late 1990s in dry granular media \cite{PhysRevLett.82.1863}, though the underlying physics is fundamentally different: in dry granular packings, ultrasound propagates through the heterogeneous network of grain contacts.
 In a dense granular suspension, the acoustic wave travels primarily through the interstitial fluid (water), with weak coupling to the granular skeleton, as evidenced by the measured velocity of the ballistic wave, $c\sim1700$ $\mathrm{m.s^ {-1}}$, closely matching the speed of sound in water.
+It is consistent with the previous work by Brunet et al. \cite{PhysRevLett.101.138001}: adding a very small amount of liquid to a dry bead assembly leads to the formation of thin liquid films between the beads, resulting in such strong viscous dissipation that wave transmission through the solid skeleton (grain-contact network) is effectively suppressed.

 The observation of this same spectral behavior in two physically distinct systems (a percolated solid skeleton in the first case, a pore fluid in the second) suggests that the effect may arise from structural disorder correlations inherent to the bead packing, which is the common feature shared by both media despite the different propagation mechanisms in each case.

 \textit{2D cylinder packings} - To test this hypothesis, we began by investigating the acoustic response of two-dimensional scattering samples, which allowed us to more easily explore two limiting cases: a dilute medium, where no effect of disorder correlations is expected, and a densely packed one.
 As shown in Fig.~\ref{fig:figure2}, the dilute sample consists of a random arrangement of copper cylinders (diameter $d = 0.7\,\mathrm{mm}$) with a surface coverage of $\Phi_S = 4.4\%$.
 This sample was placed between two transducers operating at a central frequency of 1~MHz.
 The transmitted waveforms were recorded and then spatially averaged to isolate the coherent wave, whose evolution with sample thickness is illustrated in Fig.~\ref{fig:figure3}(a).
 For each thickness, the coherent wave was subjected to a time-Fourier transform, and the magnitude of the result was squared to obtain the frequency-dependent coherent intensity.
 This intensity decays exponentially with thickness over a characteristic distance known as the extinction length, $\ell_{\mathrm{ext}}$, such that the coherent wave tends to vanish for the largest sample thickness ($L = 75\,\mathrm{mm}$).
 The extinction length satisfies the relation $1/\ell_{\mathrm{ext}} = 1/\ell_{a} + 1/\ell_{s}$ where $\ell_{a}$ is the absorption mean free path and $\ell_{s}$ the scattering mean free path.
 At the central frequency (1~MHz), the extinction length was found to be approximately 10\ mm.
 This result agrees well with predictions from the Independent Scattering Approximation (ISA) for the scattering mean free path \cite{LAGENDIJK1996143}, suggesting that in the dilute regime, attenuation is dominated by scattering, with negligible absorption.